 Families With Children

 The State of Homelessness in Canada 2014 says that for every person who is unsheltered, there are at least three people experiencing hidden homelessness.
-Applied nationally, this conservative estimate of 3:1 means at least 50,000 Canadians are homeless on any given night.
-Women, including mothers and their children, are much more likely to be among the hidden homeless population.
+Applied nationally, this conservative estimate of 3:1 means at least 50,000 Canadians experience homelessness on any given night.
+Women, including mothers and their children, are much more likely to be among those experiencing hidden homelessness.
 YWCA Canada’s When There’s No Place Like Home states that families experiencing homelessness are largely led by single mothers.
 Some families choose not to access shelter services because they don’t feel shelters are safe.
 They may instead be temporarily staying with extended family and/or friends so as not to displace their children from their school/community.

 A recent study by Raising the Roof highlights some of the causes of family homelessness, including family violence, a lack of affordable housing, low wages, un/underemployment, and low rates of social assistance.
 The study also highlights that child and youth homelessness often leads to chronic adult homelessness, criminality, experiences with the child welfare system, and worsening mental health.
 Childhood stressors and trauma such as family breakdown, poverty, conflict, and abuse are not only contributing factors to child and youth homelessness but also childhood homelessness itself has been linked as a pathway to adult homelessness.